SaharaLabsAI/Verifiable-ClawGuard/README.md

-# Verifiable Agent Guardrails with Trusted Execution Environments
+# ClawGuard: Verifiable Guardrails for Openclaw Agents

 > *"Committed to beneficial AI that protects humanity"* - Cryptographically verify whether the agent you talk to adheres to this principle.